 the moment the work is created.

-Just because you can see something, it doesn't necessarily mean you can use or copy it.
+Just because you can see or access a copyrighted work, it doesn't necessarily mean you can use or copy it.

 In order to work together with others, you need a way to share those reserved rights.
 A license provides a framework to do that.

 An open source license has two key parts: rights and obligations.
 Rights define things you are

 allowed to do.
 These directly correspond with the exclusive rights protected by copyright law.

 Obligations identify things you must do in return for those rights.

 For example, the MIT license includes "the rights to use, copy, modify, merge, publish, distribute, [...]".
 In exchange, the user is obliged to include the copyright notice and license text in all copies of the software.

 If your intent is to collaborate with others, you should explicitly license your code because it protects both your rights and those of any collaborators.